 Mid to Late April (see Honors Calendar set by Academic Programs): The defense before the Committee must be held before the date set by the Academic Programs Office.
 The certification form must be signed by all members of the Committee and must be submitted to Academic Programs by this date.

 Early May (see Honors Calendar set by Academic Programs): By a date set by the Academic Programs Office, usually about a week after the deadline for the defense, the final project must be submitted to Academic Programs.
-At least three copies should be submitted; the Classics Department will pay for the binding of one copy for our collection, and the Honors Program budget will pay for your private copy as well as the one for the DeWitt Wallace Library.
+At least three copies should be submitted; the Classical Mediterranean and Middle East Department will pay for the binding of one copy for our collection, and the Honors Program budget will pay for your private copy as well as the one for the DeWitt Wallace Library.

 Last Revised Summer 2016